Beginner’s Guide to Lean Production

 Lean production encompasses to all team members associated with the specific organization.
 Plus Lean manufacturing cannot be done in conference rooms or air conditioned offices instead it has to be done, implemented and sustained to the shop floor where actual action occurs and where the actual problems with their root cause exist.

 Visual workplace management like 5S will enhance visual workplace management making workplace more visible towards potential hazards.
 Once all the potential hazards being identified, it becomes easier to eliminate or substitute the hazards with safest solutions.

 Challenges You Might Face During Lean Production Implementation

 Any change to be implemented in workplace often tends to be faced by concerns, reservations and sometimes denial.
 Lean production comes with few challenges which one shouldn’t be afraid of:

-Change comes with hard core resistance especially from old school people.
-Adaptability is a characteristic that many few people possess.
-Being comfortable in existing place is sometimes people will love to reside in and they fear the change.
+Change comes with hardcore resistance, especially from old school people.
+Adaptability is a characteristic that few people possess.
+Being comfortable in an existing place is sometimes people will love to reside in and they fear the change.
 Often people see lean methodology as an additional burden or more responsibility.
-Here it comes leadership’s responsibility to positively and constructively engage workforce and make them realize that producing goods in accordance with lean methodology is no evil thing.
-In fact, lean methodology will help to ease their additional burdens by making their day to day easier and efficient.
+Here it comes leadership’s responsibility to positively and constructively engage the workforce and make them realize that producing goods in accordance with lean methodology is no evil thing.
+In fact, the lean methodology will help to ease their additional burdens by making their day to day easier and efficient.